 Worried that you may have a kidney stone?
 Come see us.

-If you think you have a kidney stone, or you want to learn more about how to avoid developing one, please make an appointment with Westchester Health to see one of our specialists.
+If you think you have a kidney stone, or you want to learn more about how to avoid developing one, please call (914) 232-1919 to make an appointment with one of our Westchester Health urologists.
 We can perform tests to determine if you do in fact have a kidney stone, or if you are at risk of developing one, and can guide you as to how to adjust your diet.
 We also may prescribe medication, if appropriate.
+Whenever, wherever you need us, we’re here for you.